icedoesjs/Ice-Fivem-js/README.md

 "autoroleid" The role of the id you want user's to be added to when they join

+"logger" [true or false] The bot logging system for errors throw in cmd

 ## Where do tx admin files go?
 DiscordBot.js
 txadmin/src/components/  *replace the previous file here*